 Long, P. and Siemens, G. (2011).
 Penetrating the fog: Analytics in learning and education.
 EDUCAUSE Review, 46:5, 30-32.
 Available online http://www.educause.edu/ero/article/penetrating-fog-analytics-learning-and-education

 To cite this entry, please use the APA-based auto-generated citation below, or consult your preferred style guide.

-Kelvin Thompson (2011).
+Thompson, K., Raible, J., and Howard, W. (2015).
 Intervention messages.
 In K. Thompson and B. Chen (Eds.), Teaching Online Pedagogical Repository.
 Orlando, FL: University of Central Florida Center for Distributed Learning.
 Retrieved March 28, 2017 from https://topr.online.ucf.edu/index.php?title=Intervention_messages&oldid=3920